CLecart/lets-play/README.md

 # Let's Play - Spring Boot CRUD API# Let's Play - Spring Boot CRUD API with MongoDB

+## Important: secrets

+This project reads the JWT signing secret from the environment variable `APP_JWT_SECRET` (preferred).
+If not present it falls back to `app.jwt.secret` in `application.properties`.
+For production use a high-entropy secret (>=32 chars) stored in a secrets manager or environment — never commit secrets to the repository.

 A RESTful CRUD API built with Spring Boot and MongoDB for user and product management with JWT authentication.A RESTful CRUD API built with Spring Boot and MongoDB that provides user management and product management functionalities with JWT-based authentication and authorization.

 ## 🚀 Features## Features